Australian Work and Life Index

 Australian Work and Life Index (AWALI)

-AWALI will be conducted on a bi-annual basis in 2012 and 2014 as part of the Australian Research Council (ARC) Linkage grant A study of flexibilities that enable workforce participation and skill development and use, and their implications for work-life outcomes in Australia.
-Grant partners are SafeWork SA and the Department of Education, Employment and Workplace Relations DEEWR .
+From 2012 AWALI was conducted biennially in 2012 and 2014 as part of the Australian Research Council (ARC) Linkage grant 'A study of flexibilities that enable workforce participation and skill development and use, and their implications for work-life outcomes in Australia'.
+Partners are SafeWork SA and the Department of Employment .